phly/phly-expressive-oauth2clientauthentication/docs/book/config.md

 for links to both full configuration documentation, as well as resources on how to obtain the various client identifiers and secrets you will need to use.

+Each provider you define needs at least the provider key with the Client class name and the options key with an array which is passed to the Client constructor.

 This information should _not_ be shipped directly in your repository, but rather included as part of your application environment.